-Such traditional teaching roles can be revised in a counseling model that is easier for people outside of India to understand and reflects the conditions of the modern world and its different guidance based disciplines and approaches.
+Such traditional teaching roles can be revised in a counseling model to reflect the conditions of the modern world and its different guidance based disciplines and approaches.
 We have many specialist teachers, guides, counselors or coaches in the world today, in health, psychology and spiritual fields.

 What Constitutes a Vedic Counselor?